JalalAlbasri/ethfundme/README.md

 * [Drizzle](https://github.com/trufflesuite/drizzle) - Drizzle is a collection of front-end libraries that make writing dapp frontends easier and more predictable.
 * [Drizzle React](https://github.com/trufflesuite/drizzle-react) - drizzle-react is the official way to integrate Drizzle with your React dapp.
 * [Drizle React Components](https://github.com/trufflesuite/drizzle-react-components) - A set of useful components for common UI elements.
+* [Open Zeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity) - OpenZeppelin is a battle-tested framework of reusable smart contracts for Ethereum and other EVM and eWASM blockchains.

 ## Authors